-We are substantially dependent on the success of our lead product candidate, ATRN-119, which is in clinical development.
-Our clinical trials of ATRN-119 may not be successful.
-If we are unable to obtain approval for and commercialize ATRN-119 or experience significant delays in doing so, our business will be materially harmed.
+We are substantially dependent on the success of our lead product candidate, ATRN-119 and APR-1051, which are in clinical development.
+Our clinical trials of ATRN-119 and APR-1051 may not be successful.
+If we are unable to obtain approval for and commercialize ATRN-119 and APR-1051 or experience significant delays in doing so, our business will be materially harmed.\

 We have no products approved for sale.
-Our future success is substantially dependent on our ability to timely obtain marketing approval for, and then successfully commercialize, ATRN-119, our lead product candidate.
-We are investing a majority of our efforts and financial resources in the research and development of ATRN-119.
+Our future success is substantially dependent on our ability to timely obtain marketing approval for, and then successfully commercialize, ATRN-119 and APR-1051, our lead product candidates.
+We are investing a majority of our efforts and financial resources in the research and development of ATRN-119 and APR-1051.
 Our business depends entirely on the successful development and commercialization of our product candidates.
 We currently have no drugs approved for sale and generate no revenues from sales of any products, and we may never be able to develop a marketable product.